jappeace/jappeaceApplication/content/mtl.md

-So that blogpost inspired me to write this, because I can't find a succinct description on how to use MTL.
+So that blogpost inspired me to write this, because I can't find a succinct description on how to use MTL[^best-mtl].
-The best I could find is this [blogpost](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue), which is more an experience report rather then an explanation of what's going on.
-So how did I learn this stuff again?
+If I didn't learn by reading blogposts, then how did I learn this stuff again?
 I think I learned MTL myself by staring at [reflex](https://hackage.haskell.org/package/reflex) code for days until it clicked.
-Which isn't very ergonomic or accessible, so I'll give a brief overview of doing this MTL style instead of transformer style[^mtl-vs-transformers].
+Which isn't very ergonomic or accessible.
+To make MTL more accessible I'll give a brief overview of doing this style instead of the transformer style[^mtl-vs-transformers].
 I will write down how MTL works with words, so people can read how to use it rather then staring/struggling with it for days like I had to do.